The best home and auto insurance bundles

 How bundling home and auto insurance works

 Bundling home and auto insurance is a fairly simple process.
-Essentially, you only need to find an insurance provider that offers both products under one policy.
+Essentially, you only need to find an insurance provider that offers both products.
 Providers like Allstate make it easy with its website — you can build your own bundle.
 Select a home and auto insurance bundle from the provider and within a few clicks of a button, you’ll receive a personalized quote for your premium.

 The best home and auto insurance bundle

-Many insurance carriers offer home and auto insurance bundles; however, we’ve selected the top four based on available rates, significance of discounts and breadth of coverage.
-The following table outlines both the individual and combined premium for home and auto insurance for each carrier:
+Many insurance carriers offer home and auto insurance bundles; however, we’ve selected four based on available rates, significance of discounts and breadth of coverage.
+The following table is an example of some average bundling discounts that may be available:

 You can receive a personalized quote for bundled insurance rates by using the online tools available on each company’s website or by calling an agent directly.